Income inequality in the United States: Causes

-Higher income households are disproportionately likely to prosper when economic times are good, and to suffer losses during downturns.
+Higher-income households are disproportionately likely to prosper when economic times are good, and to suffer losses during downturns.
 More of their income comes from relatively volatile capital income.
-For example, in 2011 the top 1% of income earners derived 37% of their income from labor, versus 62% for the middle quintile.
-The top 1% derived 58% of their income from capital as opposed to 4% for the middle quintile.
-Government transfers represented only 1% of the income of the top 1% but 25% for the middle quintile; the dollar amounts of these transfers tend to rise in recessions.
+For example, in 2011, the top 1% of income earners derived 37% of their income from labor, versus 62% for the middle quintile.
+The top 1% derived 58% of their income from capital, compared with 4% for the middle quintile.
+Government transfers accounted for only 1% of the income of the top 1% but 25% of the middle quintile's income; the dollar amounts of these transfers tend to rise during recessions.

 According to a 2018 report by the Organization of Economic Cooperation and Development (OECD), the US has higher income inequality and a larger percentage of low income workers than almost any other advanced nation because unemployed and at-risk workers get less support from the government and a weak collective bargaining system.

 Effects

 Economic

 Income inequality may contribute to slower economic growth, reduced income mobility, higher levels of household debt, and greater risk of financial crises and deflation.

 Real GDP per household has typically increased since the year 2000, while real median income per household was below 1999 levels until 2016, indicating a trend of greater income inequality (i.e., the average is more influenced by high income outliers than the median).
-The income considered in the two lines is different as well; the GDP figure includes all income (derived from labor and capital) while the median income figure includes only a subset of income (wages/salaries but not benefits).
+The income considered in the two lines also differs: the GDP figure includes all income (derived from labor and capital), while the median income figure includes only a subset (wages/salaries, but not benefits).

 Labor's share of GDP declined by 4.5 percentage points from 1970 to 2016, measured based on total compensation.
 The decline measured for wages and salaries was 7.9 points.
 These trends imply income due to capital (i.e., asset ownership, such as rent, dividends, and business profits) is increasing as a % of GDP.

 While middle-class family incomes have stagnated as income shifts to the top, the costs of important goods and services continue rising, resulting in a "Middle class squeeze."

 While a 2000 survey of American Economic Association members found that only 53 percent disagreed with the statement that "The distribution of income and wealth has little, if any, impact on economic stability and growth", surveys from 2011 and 2020 found 73 percent and 78 percent disagreed respectively.